pixrr/fix-opera-linux-ffmpeg-widevine/README.md

-# Fix Opera Linux ffmpeg
+# Fix Opera Linux ffmpeg & WidevineCdm

-* Fix Opera html5 media content.
+* Fix Opera html5 media content
 * It script must be execute all times opera will fails on showing html5 media content.
 * Now it also fixes WidevineCdm support for DRM video.
 You can try it on Vevo youtube channel for example.